 II Daughters of Charity in Belgrade

-a) Work with children
+- a) Work with children

-c) Pastoral work
+- c) Pastoral work

 - d) Charitable Activities

-The sisters took care of the poorest of the poor the whole time.
-They were the first to begin with home visits to patients (1932), and this has been particularly evident in the difficult years after 1990 until today.
+The sisters took care of the poorest people the whole time.
+They were the first to begin with house calls (1932), and that was particularly evident in difficult years after 1990.
 In these last years they have given out tons of food.
-In addition, 15 to 30 homeless and unemployed obtain a cooked meal from them.
+In addition, 15 to 30 homeless and unemployed people obtain a cooked meal from them on a daily basis.

 Relations with the Orthodox Church